 If your child has suffered injuries after being attacked by a dog, seeking medical attention should always be the first priority.
 However, depending on the circumstances of an attack, you might also be able to file a civil lawsuit against a negligent pet owner.

-By retaining a lawyer who is familiar with child injury claims stemming from dog bites in Michigan, you could rest assured that a legal professional is by your side.
-Call an experienced attorney today to begin working on a claim.
+By retaining a dog bite lawyer specializing in cases for children, you could rest assured that a legal professional is by your side.

 - 29000 Inkster Road